hilmanski/tweetToBlog/readme.md

 - People who wants to blog from twitter
 - For people who'd like to document their tweet as a blog (save permanently or might be able to update/delete later)

+## Max Result
+@services/TwitterService
+change MAX_RESULTS for whatever number you want to stream tweets for the first time